Trompe

-Trompes were used to provide compressed air for bloomery furnaces in Catalonia and the USA.
+Trompes were used to provide compressed air for bloomery furnaces in Catalonia and the United States.
 The presence of a trompe is a signature attribute of a Catalan forge, a type of bloomery furnace.

 Trompes can be enormous.
 At Canadian Hydro Developers' Ragged Chute facility in New Liskeard, Ontario, water falls down a shaft 351 ft deep and 9 ft across to generate compressed air for mining equipment and ventilation.